vug/python-project-boilerplate/README.md

   - if `pipenv` does not exist in base Python distribution install it via `pip install pipenv`
   - `pipenv install --dev --pre` to create virtual environment for the project under `~/.virtualenvs/PROJECT_NAME-hash` and install developer dependencies.
 (Currently `--pre` is needed for black because its version is less then `1`.)
   - to activate project environment `pipenv shell`
+  - (note that the project itself is in "packages" of Pipfile, which runs `pip install -e .` with above command.
+That installs the project as a module to virtual environment too.
+It is required by `pytest`.)
 - `git init` to initialize a git repo
 - for VS Code
   - set `python.pythonPath` setting (TODO: figure out the right way of doing this.)